nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 ## About

  This module implements an asynchronous message passing system called MQueue.

  MQueue is used in different producer consumer patterns described below.

- This module has no dependency on Nuxeo framework to ease integration with third party.
+ This module has no dependency on Nuxeo framework to ease integration with third parties.

 ## Warning

   This module is under development and still experimental, interfaces and implementations may change until it is announced as a stable module.

 ## MQueue

 ### Features

  A MQueue can be seen as an array of queues, MQueue stands for Multi Queue.

- A MQueue acts as a partitioned queue, queues that are part of a MQueue are called partitions.
+ A MQueue acts as a partitioned queue, queues that are part of a MQueue are called __partitions__.

- To write to a MQueue a producer need to acquire an appender.

- A producer is responsible for choosing which message to assign to which partition:
+ To write to a MQueue a producer need to acquire an __appender__.
+Theproducer is responsible for choosing which message to assign to which partition:

  * Using a round robin algorithm a producer can balance messages between partitions.
  * Using a shard key it can group message by partition following its own semantic.